jumiyoon/phase-3-sinatra-react-project/README.md

 # Phase 3 Project Guidelines

+## Frontend
+You can find the React frontend here: https://github.com/jumiyoon/phase-3-frontend

 ## Learning Goals

 - Build a web basic API with Sinatra and Active Record to support a React